 Faculty & Resident Profiles

 Dr. Conrad graduated from the University of Saskatchewan, Saskatoon, Canada, with a Doctor of Dental Medicine in 1997.
 While working full time in private practice, she became a Sessional Lecturer and Course Coordinator for the second year Fixed Prosthodontics class at the University of Saskatchewan.
 After six years, she decided to leave private practice and pursue an academic career by enrolling in post graduate studies at the University of Minnesota.
 She completed the Advanced Education Program in Prosthodontics and Master of Science degree in 2006 and accepted an offer for tenure track Assistant Professor at the University of Minnesota, School of Dentistry.
 She has since completed the American and Canadian specialty examinations to become a Fellow of the American College of Prosthodontists and a Fellow of the Royal College of Dentists of Canada.
-Dr. Conrad is the Course Director for Pros 7200 Advanced Clinical Prosthodontics, Pros 7210 Advanced Technical Restorative Dentistry, Pros 7111 Current Literature Review Seminar, and Pros 7112 Treatment Planning Seminar.
-She is also a member of the Educational Policy Committee, Scholastic Standing Committee, and Graduate School Faculty Roster.
-Locally, nationally and internationally, Dr. Conrad is a prosthodontic consultant to the Minnesota Board of Dentistry, was elected to a 4-year term on the Council for the American Board of Prosthodontics and elected as Chair of the Prosthodontic Section of ADEA, and currently serves on the Question Development Team for the National Dental Examining Board of Canada.
 In April 2012, Dr. Conrad was appointed the Director of the Advanced Education Program in Prosthodontics and promoted to Associate Professor with Tenure.
+Dr. Conrad is the Course Director for PROS 7200 Advanced Clinical Prosthodontics, PROS 7210 Advanced Technical Restorative Dentistry, DENT 7111 Current Literature Review Seminar, DENT 7112 Treatment Planning Seminar, DENT 7220 Prosthetically-Driven Implant Surgery and Treatment Planning, and DDS 6496 Predoctoral Prosthodontic Honors Course.
+She is also a member of the Advanced Education Program Directors Committee, Core Scholastic Standing Committee, and Graduate School Faculty Roster.
+Nationally, Dr. Conrad was elected to a 4-year term on the administrative board of the ADEA Council for Hospitals and Advanced Education Programs and serves on the ACP Board Preparation Mock Written Exam Subcommittee, the ACP Task Force on Developing New Advanced Prosthodontic Programs, and the ACP Postgraduate Educator Committee.

 Dr. Holtan arrived at the University Of Minnesota School Of Dentistry in 1986 after retiring from the Dental Corps of the United States Navy.
 He is presently an Associate Professor in the School of Dentistry.
 He has served in a variety of educational and administrative positions at the School of Dentistry including Chair of The Department of Restorative Sciences from 1997-2004.
 Dr. Holtan has authored a number of scientific abstracts and articles in his area of interest.
 He is a member of appropriate professional organizations including the American Dental Association, the American College of Prosthodontists, the American Academy of Fixed Prosthodontics and the International Association for Dental Research.
 Dr. Holtan is currently Director Emeritus of the Advanced Education Program in Prosthodontics.